tikitu/dripfeed/README.rst

 will update the rss feed at ``./gunnerkrigg.rss`` and store progress in ``~/.dripfeed.cfg``: I'd expect this command to go in a cron job.

-At present success generates output on stdout, so you'll want to redirect stdout to ``/dev/null`` if you run this from ``cron``; I intend to change this in a later version.
 Errors are recorded in the RSS feed, and you can run ``dripfeed update`` with a ``--debug`` flag to see a full stack trace of the error.

 Output
 ------